Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: Introduction

 \section{Introduction}

 Consider the $d$-dimensional semi-linear stochastic differential equation (SDE) of It\^o type

 where $T>0$, $A\in\mathbb{R}^{d\times d}$, $f:\mathbb{R}^d\to\mathbb{R}^d$, $g:\mathbb{R}^d\to\mathbb{R}^{d\times m}$, and $W$ is an $m$-dimensional Wiener process.
 We suppose that the drift coefficient $f$ and the diffusion coefficient $g$ together satisfy polynomial bounds and a monotone condition permitting $g$ to grow superlinearly as long as that growth is countered sufficiently strongly by $f$.
 Global Lipschitz bounds are not required.
 For example, consider $f(x)=-x^2$ with $g(x)=x^{3/2}$ or $f(x)=-x^5$ with $g(x)=x^2$.
-Such applications arise in finance: for example the Lewis stochastic volatility model~\cite{Lewis2000} which has a polynomial diffusion coefficient of order $3/2$.
-It was shown in \cite{HJ2011} that the explicit Euler-Maruyama method with constant stepsize fails to converge in the strong sense to solutions of \cref{eq:SDE} if either the drift or the diffusion coefficients grow superlinearly.
-We address this issue here by the use of adaptive timestepping.
+Such applications arise in finance: for example the Lewis stochastic volatility model \cite{Lewis2000} which has a polynomial diffusion coefficient of order $3/2$.
+It was shown in \cite{HJ2011} that the explicit Euler-Maruyama method with constant stepsize fails to converge in the strong sense to solutions of \eqref{eq:SDE} if either the drift or the diffusion coefficients grow superlinearly.
+Also, as noted in \cite{Burrages2002}, fixed stepsize schemes may need to use very small stepsizes when the SDE being solved is stiff.
+We address these issues here by a semi-implicit scheme with adaptive timestepping.

 In \cite{KeLo2016} a class of timestepping strategies, referred to as admissible, was motivated for the numerical discretisation of SDEs where the drift satisfies a one-sided Lipschitz coefficient and the diffusion satisfies a global Lipschitz bound.
 An admissible strategy uses the present value of the numerical trajectory to select the next timestep to avoid spuriously large drift responses.
+This is distinct from the error control approach in (for example) \cite{GainesLyons1997,Burrages2002,IJE2015}.